oktaytuncay/Kubernetes/kubernetes.md

 - External Authentication providers - LDAP
 - Service Accounts for Machines

-Once they gain access to the cluster, what can they do is defined authorization mechanisms, authorization is implemented using (RBAC) role-based access controls where users are associated to groups with specific permissions.
-In addition, there are other authorization modules like the (ABAC) attribute based access control, Node Authorization, Webhook mode, etc...
+Once they gain access to the cluster, what can they do is defined authorization mechanisms, authorization is implemented using (RBAC) role-based access controls where users are associated with groups with specific permissions.
+In addition, there are other authorization modules like the (ABAC) attribute-based access control, Node Authorization, Webhook mode, etc...

 All communication with the cluster between the various components, such as the etcd cluster, the kube controller manager, kube scheduler, kube API server, as well as those running on the worker nodes such as the kubelet and kube proxy is secured using TLS encryption.